andreasma/collective.clamav_old/README.rst

    This text does not appear on pypi or github.
 It is a comment.

 ==============================================================================
-collective.ClamAV
+collective.clamav
 ==============================================================================

-A product providing ClamAV antivirus integration for Plone sites with AT and Dexterity content types.
+A product providing clamav antivirus integration for Plone sites with AT and Dexterity content types.
 It does that by defining a validator which could be used with any content type that uses File, Image or Named field(s).
 The open-source `Clam Antivirus` is supported which is available for all platforms.